Dear readers of ADxS.org, please forgive the disruption.

 • Weight loss

-A study in adults with 6 mg/day found only partially significant improvements in ADHD symptomatology over placebo, but a trend toward improvement.
-This was due to a surprisingly large improvement in the placebo group 1011
+A study on adults with 6 mg/day found only partially significant improvements in ADHD symptoms compared to placebo, but a trend towards improvement.
+This was due to a surprisingly large improvement in the placebo group 1112

-No serious side effects or clinically relevant changes in blood pressure or heart rate were found.
+There were no serious side effects or clinically relevant changes in blood pressure or heart rate.

 1. Heal DJ, Smith SL (2022): Prospects for new drugs to treat binge-eating disorder: Insights from psychopathology and neuropharmacology.
 J Psychopharmacol.
 2022 Jun;36(6):680-703. doi: 10.1177/02698811211032475.
 PMID: 34318734; PMCID: PMC9150143.
 REVIEW